NCICCGPO/gdan-tmp-models/doc/tutorial/Explore_cancer_subtypes.md

 ### General Navigation
 We have used cancer subtypes abbreviations for classifiers, this means that the output prediction file contains these abbreviations.
 There is a quick and easy way to pull the full subtype name.

+> Our models use the BRCA_1 abbreviate to denote the luminal A subtype.
+Learn how to automatically convert TMP Toolkit abbreviations to common names.

 Let's look at the breast invasive carcinoma subtypes `BRCA`.
 In python:
 ```
 import json